gc-da11yn/gc-da11yn.github.io/src/pages/en/technical-summary-of-the-en-301-549-v3-2-1-2021.md

 ### 10.6 Audio description timing

-This clause indicates that when ICT is or contains video or audio that is synchronized with a second format for presenting information, and also has an audio description, the audio description must not interfere with the audio.
+This clause indicates that when <abbr title="Information and communication technology">ICT</abbr> is or contains video or audio that is synchronized with a second format for presenting information, and also has an audio description, the audio description must not interfere with the audio.

 ## 11 Software